flaprimo/personal-website/content/photography/point-dargent-point-de-suisse/index.md

 ---

 Photos from my trip in Switzerland in Zurich and Luzern!

-Great thanks to my cousin Cecilia that gave me company and a roof over my head!
+Many thanks to my cousin Cecilia that gave me company and a roof over my head!